 The Audit Committee's Terms of Reference, adopted on January 12th, 2017, are intended to set out the powers and responsibilities of the Audit Committee.
-The Audit Committee is a sub-committee of the Board constituted to fulfil an oversight role in connection with the quality and integrity of the Company's financial statements and consists of the Company's three independent non-executive directors, in accordance with art.
+The Audit Committee is a sub-committee of the Board constituted to fulfil an oversight role in connection with the quality and integrity of the Company's financial statements and consists of the Company's non-executive directors, in accordance with art.
 3 of the Corporate Governance Code.
 In performing its duties, the Audit Committee is to maintain effective working relationships with the Board of Directors, management and the external auditors of the Company.
-To further enhance this, the Company also makes use of an external independent advisor to the Audit Committee, who has a strong background in accounting and audit.
 The Audit Committee shall furthermore consider the arm's length nature of related party transactions that the Company carries out, given the role and position of the Company within the Von der Heyden Group, specifically its status of a special purpose vehicle set up to act as a financing company solely for the needs of the Von der Heyden Group.

-The Company's internal control system is designed to ensure proper quarterly and annual reporting, implementation of the four-eyes principle to mitigate risks and compliance with local and international laws and regulations.
+As the Company's internal control system, the Audit Committee is designed to ensure proper quarterly and annual reporting implementation, implementation of the four-eyes principle to mitigate risks and compliance with local and international laws and regulations.
 The Company's financial reporting has been prepared by the international finance team of the Von der Heyden Group based in Malta and the Company's executive directors and CFO.
 Thereafter the annual audit of the Company's financial statements has been performed by Ernst & Young Malta.
 The audited and approved financial statements will be presented to the Company's shareholders by the Board of Directors of the Company for its formal adoption in the Annual General Meeting of Shareholders in which Timan Investments Holdings Limited has the sole voting power as holder of all 249,999 issued and outstanding shares A.